redstone-finance/redstone-node/docs/RUN_REDSTONE_NODE.md

 yarn start --config <PATH_TO_YOUR_CONFIG>
 ```

-We recommend to redirect output to some log file(s), for example:
+We recommend redirecting output to some log file(s), for example:
 ```bash
 yarn start --config <PATH_TO_YOUR_CONFIG> > my-redstone-node.logs 2> my-redstone-node.error.logs
 ```